-The year 2022 has seen a drastic change in the education sector, this year has witnessed a paradigm shift in the approach of academics in the methods of teaching and learning.
+The year 2024 has seen a drastic change in the education sector.
+This year has witnessed a paradigm shift in the approach of academics in the methods of teaching and learning.

-The importance of the year 2022 is further highlighted by the fact that while 2021 was an online education-oriented year, 2022 was a ‘Hybrid education’ oriented year, which is setting up a new trend in the field of education.
+The importance of the year 2023 is further highlighted by the fact that while 2022 was an online education-oriented year, 2023 was a ‘Hybrid education ‘-oriented year, which is setting up a new trend in the field of education.

 The internet has opened the door to unlimited content, in 2022, institutes worldwide focused on creating an online knowledge base that has expanded their presence across online platforms.
-When the knowledge is available at such a large scale, it is important for students to narrow down the learning area and learn concepts that can actually be applied.
+When the knowledge is available at such a large scale students need to narrow down the learning area and learn concepts that can be applied.

 2. Personalized learning will play a dominant role in the education sector, and personalized assessments are inevitable